Rajnish-Kumarr/Import-data-using-xml/README.md

 # Import-data-using-xml
-Import products using xml which is stored in pub/media/import
+This is my first git repository Import products using xml which is stored in pub/media/import.